 Ransomware is a spiraling threat.
 Thus, the fight to protect your assets never ends.
 Adopting proactive defense strategies elevates your company's security posture.
 I recommend establishing Cybersecurity Key Performance Indicators (KPIs) to help guide security improvement initiatives and a personalized action plan for ransomware mitigation, response, and recovery.
 Download Ransomware Taskforce: Blueprint for Ransomware Defense for a clear and actionable framework.

 The ransomware epidemic is a vicious cycle that does not clock off.
 Neither should you.
 ActZero's machine learning (ML)-enabled managed detection response service (MDR) is a 24/7 ransomware defense you can measure and trust.
 Invest with resilience in mind.
-Schedule a complimentary Ransomware Readiness Assessment now.
+Book a demo today to see ActZero MDR in action.